brucedkyle/architectures/docs/sustainability/supplychain.md

 ## Action guide

-From a high-level perspective, there are several main steps your organization can take to drive innovation and move toward a digital supply chain.
+From a high-level perspective, several main steps are suggested for your organization to drive innovation and move toward a digital supply chain.

 ### Automation